xcdl/xcdl.github.io-source/pages/guide/concepts.md

 ### Consequences

 As in real life, choices must have consequences.
-For example for some configurations the main end product is an executable, for others a library, so the consequences of a user choice must affect the build process.
+For example, for some configurations the main end product is an executable, for others a library, so the consequences of a user choice must affect the build process.
 This happens in two main ways.
 First, options can affect which files get built and end up in the executable or library.
 Second, details of the current option settings get written into various configuration header files using C preprocessor `#define` directives, and package source code can `#include` these configuration headers and adapt accordingly.
 This allows options to affect a package at a very fine grain, at the level of individual lines in a source file if desired.
 There may be other consequences as well, for example there are options to control the compiler flags that get used during the build process.

 ### Constraints